salamsalahsalam/Minio-Elastic-Kibana/README.md

 # Configure Elasticsearch with MinIO for Snapshots

 This repository contains steps and configurations to set up Elasticsearch with MinIO as a snapshot repository in a Kubernetes environment.
+ # For documentation about how to make index life cycle managmment and index template for managing daily logs : https://github.com/salamsalahsalam/Minio-Elastic-Kibana/blob/main/ELastic%26kibana.pptx

 Documentation: https://github.com/salamsalahsalam/Minio-Elastic-Kibana/blob/main/Elasticsearch_MinIO_Configuration.docx
 ## Prerequisites